 Southern Cascades Volcanoes Skills and Climb COVID-19 UPDATE: AAI is open and operating with new policies and procedures for COVID-19.
-Click the following links to learn more about AAI's COVID-19 Operating Plans and cancellation policy.
-Note that participants who are unvaccinated may be asked to provide their own transportation while the COVID pandemic continues.
+Click the following link to learn more about AAI's COVID-19 Operating Plans.
+Note that AAI’s no-cost postponement policy ended February 18, 2022.
 Overview

 Southern Cascades Volcanoes Tour

 Only 31 miles apart, Mount Adams and Mount Saint Helens have a lot in common.
 Both mountains are still considered active volcanoes.
 This might seem odd due to the fact that Mount Saint Helens regularly has volcanic "burps" while Mount Adams hasn't seen an eruption for nearly 1400 years.
 Both mountains see far fewer ascents than their popular neighbors, Mount Rainier and Mount Hood.
 And both mountains offer scenic climbs on moderate terrain.
 The similarities in style and difficulty make this a perfect pair for the aspiring alpinist to tackle together.

 Climbing Mount St. Helens is a very unique opportunity considering its historical 1980 eruption.
 The flanks of this Southern Cascade Volcano offer fantastic beginner level ascents while climbing past volcanic debris and lava tube.
 Mount Saint Helens is considered an ideal peak for those who would like a solid introduction to snow climbing and general mountaineering skills while enjoying stunning views of the surrounding country.